panoptes/panoptes.github.io/what.md

 Our goal is to establish a global network of robotic cameras, run by amateur astronomers and schools, to discover exoplanets with the transit technique.
 To do this, our group, composed of professional and amateur astronomers, addresses the following challenges:

-## Hardware: How to build low-cost reliable small robotic cameras ?
+## Hardware: How to build low-cost reliable small robotic cameras?

 We identify/test hardware for the project, compile hardware information and experience, write and maintain instructions to build small robotic telescopes using inexpensive hardware (such as commercial DSLR cameras)